Educational Access Scheme

 The supporting documentation needed for each EAS category is outlined on the relevant cover sheet.

 If you cannot provide the documentation, you should submit a statement explaining why you cannot provide it.
 You should also include any alternative documents that may support your case.

-You can apply for as many EAS categories as you like, but when you receive a cover sheet in your QTAC Pack you must submit the cover sheet and required supporting documentation.
+You can apply for as many EAS categories as you like, but when we email you a cover sheet you must submit the cover sheet with the required supporting documentation.
 Select a category for more information.

 You can apply for this category if you are from a low-income background.

 If you are financially independent, you can qualify for the Financial Hardship category if:

 If you are under 22 and are financially supported by your parents or guardians, you are considered to be dependent.
 You can qualify for the Financial Hardship category if:

 Financial hardship is assessed based on your total household income.
 The information you need to provide depends on your personal circumstances.

 Download the Financial Hardship cover sheet (PDF 736.4KB).